bshroats5/Patriots_Nation/_posts/2025-08-28-pats-win-big.md

 image_credit: "Photo from University of the Cumberlands"
 ---

-# University of the Cumberlands Thumps Union 45-11, Keeps Brass Lantern in Williamsburg
+University of the Cumberlands Thumps Union 45-11, Keeps Brass Lantern in Williamsburg.

 Drew Gregg, in his first game as a Patriot, completed **18 of 26 passes for 334 yards and 4 touchdowns**.
 He also ran the ball 7 times for 8 yards and another score.